 Technology trends in our personal life are currently driving trends within the business world.
 If you don’t believe me, pull out your work-issued Blackberry and pay ten minutes writing me an email regarding how you disagree.
 The Netflix Model otherwise referred to as software as a Service (SaaS), has modified the method we tend to operate an everyday business.

-The short answer isn’t anyone is aware of.
+The short answer isn’t anyone is aware of it.
 Businesses should check out the future and prepare for it.
 Nobody desires to be that company in 2013 to invest millions during a new onsite data center solely to maneuver to the cloud in 2014.
 Trust me, that happened (and remains happening).
-Businesses that are too short-sided to appear at future trends will find yourself spending far more within the long run.
+Businesses that are too short-sided to appear at future trends will find themselves spending far more within the long run.

-The main distinction between category 6a cable and category 6 is that the diameter.
+The main distinction between category 6a cable and category 6 is the diameter.
 Category 6a primarily has a lot of copper, therefore increasing its capability.
-Category 7, that isn’t wide offered nonetheless, is going to be even thicker, stuffed with a lot of copper to support even a lot of distance and speed.
-At some purpose, we’re progressing to run into physical problems using copper.
+Category 7, which isn’t wide offered nonetheless, is going to be even thicker, stuffed with a lot of copper to support even a lot of distance and speed.
+For some purpose, we’re progressing to run into physical problems using copper.

 Now, in comes fiber optic cable.
 Unless you’re within the industry, you most likely have to thank Google if you’ve heard of fiber.
 You most likely produce other things to thank Google for, however, that’s for one more blog.
 Fiber is formed from skinny strands of glass.
 Rather than sending a signal over copper, fiber sends bursts of light through the skinny glass strand.
 This totally different cable construction permits for fiber to possess abundant higher bandwidth and distance limitations compared to copper.